telerik/winforms-docs/visual-studio-templates.md

 # Visual Studio Templates

-The [Visual Studio Extensions]({%slug winforms/installation-deployment-and-distribution/visual-studio-extensions%}) for __UI for WinForms__ provide an easy way to create a Telerik project from a number of predefined templates.
+The [Visual Studio Templates]({%slug winforms/installation-deployment-and-distribution/visual-studio-extensions%}) for __UI for WinForms__ provide an easy way to create a Telerik project from a number of predefined templates.
 With just a few clicks you can start building a Windows inspired application.
 Currently, you have the option to choose from the following templates:

 * [Word-Inspired Template](#word-inspired-template) (available with Q1 2015 release version)